 - Drink plenty of water

-Don’t forget to hydrate from within.
-You know to drink plenty of fluids when it's hot outside, but it's just as important to stay hydrated in the winter to help prevent dry eyes.
+Don’t forget to keep hydrating.
+You understand to drink plenty of fluids when it's hot outside, but it's just as important to stay hydrated in the winter to help prevent dry eyes.
 Getting enough water daily can make a huge difference, particularly if you are going to be outside in dry and windy conditions.